activeadmin/activeadmin/README.md

 Thanks to [Greg] for creating and opensourcing this project.

-Thanks to all the people that ever contributed to this project through [code] or other means such as bug reports, issue triaging, feature suggestions, code snippet tips, slack dicussions and so on.
+Thanks to [all the people that ever contributed to this project through code][contributors] or other means such as bug reports, issue triaging, feature suggestions, code snippet tips, slack dicussions and so on.